- Current students

-Senior Lecturer / Coordinator of Learning Development for Postgraduate students, Te Puna Ako Learning Centre
+Senior Lecturer / Coordinator of Learning Development for Postgraduate students, Student Learning and Achievement.

 Provision of academic skills and language development to postgraduate students, via workshops, group study and one-to-one; liaison, professional development workshops and advice to UNITEC academic staff on working with PG and students of English as an additional language; course specific workshops; specific liaison with lecturers of PG students, all departments, and the International Office.

 Caroline has worked in the field of English Language Teaching and Language teacher education, both in New Zealand and overseas, since 1980.
 She has taught in these fields at Unitec and currently works at Student Learning and Achievement with a focus on the development of academic reading and writing, study skills and spoken language in academic and workplace settings.

 Since being at Unitec she has won two awards – the Carrington Polytechnic Staff Award in 1992 and a Quality of Service award in 2003.

 Caroline’s current research focus is on sociocultural perspectives on the teaching of English for Academic Purposes, and the role that failure may play in promoting learning.
 She has collaborated with Professor Janet Holmes and George Major, both of Victoria University of Wellington, on the extension of their research in Language in the Workplace into teaching materials and strategies.